sammyLOMI22/database-guru/scripts/README.md

 4. Cleans up PID files and logs

 **Smart behavior:**
-- Won't stop Redis/Ollama if they were already running
+- Won't stop Redis/Ollama if they were already running before start_all.sh
 - Graceful shutdown with proper cleanup
-- Clear feedback on what was stopped
+- Clear feedback on what was stopped vs left running

+**Example output:**
+- `"✅ Redis stopped"` - We started it and stopped it
+- `"⏭️  Redis was already running - leaving it active"` - Pre-existing service

 ---